Information for Students Participating in

 What information will my guests need?

 The ceremony is open to the public.
 Allow plenty of time to arrive at the arena as traffic for this event will be heavy.
 Doors open one hour before the starting time at 6:00 p.m.
 Seats are not reserved and tickets are not required.
 Each degree candidate is recognized on stage.
-The ceremony will conclude no later than 9:30 p.m.
+The ceremony should conclude by 9:00 p.m.

 Guests should use South and West entrances.
 Search lanes with tables will be set up at these entrances where Public Safety officials will search any purses or bags brought into the building.
 Everyone will be asked to open their coats or graduation gown for visual inspection.
 No backpacks, large bags or packages are allowed at Carver-Hawkeye Arena during this event.
 No air horns or alcohol are permitted.